Learn advanced parametric design, computational and AI tools!

 Design mimicking: Water Bubbles

 The Watercube is a structure completed in the year 2008 for the Beijing Olympics aquatics center.
-The architecture was inspired by the concept of bubbles.
+The concept of bubbles inspired the architecture.
 The square shape of the center represents the Chinese representation of the Earth.
 The Blue bubble exterior encloses five swimming pools, wave machines, rides, a restaurant, and seating facilities for 17,000 spectators.
 The exterior façade is composed of ETFE (ethyl tetra fluoro ethylene) a tough, lightweight, and highly sustainable translucent bubble cladding.
 The structure also mimics a greenhouse since it allows a good amount of sunlight into the center and passively heats the interiors and the pool.

 Gherkin, London